Fading in the Flow: Suppression of cold gas growth in expanding galactic outflows: Discussion

-\citealt{Fielding2022ApJ} (\citetalias{Fielding2022ApJ} hereafter) introduced a model that describes the evolution of a cold cloud that starts with some initial velocity (or from rest) in an outflow (Section 3 in their paper). \citetalias{Fielding2022ApJ} assumed a steady injection of many of such clouds, possibly lifted from the ISM, at a constant rate within a region close to the center of the wind. \citetalias{Fielding2022ApJ} introduced a model for the evolution of an individual cloud in a wind and used it as a source of energy, mass, and momentum injection/removal in a steady wind, assuming that clouds are introduced at a fixed rate within a central region in an outflow.
-Consequently, a model to account for the evolution of a collection of small clouds continuously injected into an outflow has been utilized in developing a general framework to predict the structure of a supernovae-driven multiphase galactic outflow.
-Although in \citetalias{Fielding2022ApJ} the single-cloud model was utilized to take into account the evolution of a collection of clouds in a spatially changing background wind (that act as source terms in the wind equation), the detailed evolution of an individual cloud in a non-uniform wind, and its comparison with simulations remain largely unexplored.\footnote{Albeit see the similar work by \citealt{Nikolis2024MNRAS} that carried out a direct comparison to hydrodynamical simulations.} The evolution of a cloud seeded in a uniform background from the single-cloud model has been illustrated in \citetalias{Fielding2022ApJ}.
-Since our work focuses on simulations of how individual clouds evolve in both a uniform and an expanding \citetalias{Chevalier1985} (\citealt{Chevalier1985}) wind, we are able to compare the \citetalias{Fielding2022ApJ} model prediction of cloud-wind interation with our simulation results.
-Furthermore, the constraints obtained by the validation of the single-cloud model would enable the construction of realistic wind profiles by providing accurate source terms in the wind equation.
-Prior to a comparison with \citetalias{Fielding2022ApJ}, it is worth noting that our work focuses on the detailed behavior of a cloud, considering a neighborhood close to the cloud.
+Although in \citetalias{Fielding2022ApJ} the single-cloud model was utilised to take into account the evolution of a collection of clouds in a spatially changing background wind (that act as source terms in the wind equation), the detailed evolution of an individual cloud in a non-uniform wind, and its comparison with simulations remain largely unexplored.
+Since our work focuses on simulations of how individual clouds evolve in both a uniform and an expanding \citetalias{Chevalier1985} wind, we are able to compare the \citetalias{Fielding2022ApJ} model prediction of cloud-wind interaction with our simulation results.
+Furthermore, the motivation is that constraining the single-cloud model using simulations in diverse wind conditions would enable the construction of realistic wind profiles.
+This would consequently ensure an accurate modelling of the back-reaction of the clouds in the multiphase wind equation.
+Prior to a comparison with \citetalias{Fielding2022ApJ}, it is worth noting that our simulations focus on the detailed behaviour of a cloud, considering a neighbourhood close to the cloud.
 The back reaction of the cloud on the volume-filling gas that comprises the wind is beyond the scope of this work.
-In addition, we are mostly interested in modeling the evolution of an individual cloud and do not consider the collective impact of multiple clouds that can potentially alter the large-scale properties of the wind.
+In this context, we are mostly interested in simulating the evolution of an individual cloud and do not consider the collective impact of multiple clouds that can potentially alter the large-scale properties of the wind, as discussed further.